Daisy Custard Butter Cookies

 • Add the egg replacer mixture and vanilla extract into the standing mixer.

-• In a large bowl, whisk and mix together the gluten free self-raising flour and custard powder.
+• In a large mixing bowl, whisk and mix together the gluten free self-raising flour and custard powder.

 • Gradually add the flour mixture into the standing mixer, stir and mix well on low speed until you get a smooth dough.